 It will be important to read the relevant course information carefully on both the University Admissions website and the Christ's subject page before applying.
 Please check whether your course requires a pre-interview admissions assessment, and ensure that you are registered by the deadline for your subject (if your course requires an at-interview assessment, you do not need to register as we will organise this for you if you are selected for interview).

-Please also see if any of our specific application pages apply to you:
+Please also see any of our specific application pages that apply to you:

 |Applying from a background with low participation in Higher Education||If you're the first in your family to apply to university, or if you go to a school / live in an area where not that many people apply to universities like Cambridge & Oxford.|

 |If you are applying from outside the UK (this is a whole section and includes additional application support for non-UK students)|

 |Notes for EU applicants||Updates page as we process changes to arrangements for EU students following Brexit.|

 |Post-qualification applications||If you have already taken your A Levels, International Baccalaureate or equivalent qualifications.|